More on impact ›

 Short Name: Front.
 Robot.
 AI

 Indexed in: Scopus, Google Scholar, DOAJ, CrossRef, dblp, Ulrich's Periodicals Directory, ESCI, Emerging Sources Citation Index, CLOCKSS

 Frontiers in Robotics and AI is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Robotics and AI welcome submission of the following article types: Book Review, Brief Research Report, Code, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Technology Report, Systematic Review, Specialty Grand Challenge, Field Grand Challenge, Erratum and Protocols.
+The specialty sections of Frontiers in Robotics and AI welcome submission of the following article types: Brief Research Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Technology and Code, Systematic Review and Specialty Grand Challenge.

 When submitting a manuscript to Frontiers in Robotics and AI, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.

 Articles published in the specialty sections above will benefit from the Frontiers impact and tiering system after online publication.
 Authors of published original research with the highest impact, as judged democratically by the readers, will be invited by the Chief Editor to write a Frontiers Focused Review - a tier-climbing article.
 This is referred to as "democratic tiering".
 The author selection is based on article impact analytics of original research published in the Frontiers specialty journals and sections.
 Focused Reviews are centered on the original discovery, place it into a broader context, and aim to address the wider community across all of Robotics and AI.

 For all queries regarding manuscripts in Review and potential conflicts of interest, please contact firstname.lastname@example.org